distDev/Betsu/README.md

 # 🎇 Betsu - Real-time Kanban Planner and Calendar
-Betsu is an realtime agile planner and calendar web app made with React, Redux-Toolkit, Firebase, React Beautiful DND, Chakra UI and React Markdown.
+Betsu is an realtime agile planner and calendar web app made with React, Redux-Toolkit, Firebase, React Beautiful DND and Chakra UI.
 It is heavily inspired by Trello.

 If you like it, leave a 🌟 because it keeps  motivated. 😊